awslabs/deequ/README.md

       .hasSize(_ == 5) // we expect 5 rows
       .isComplete("id") // should never be NULL
       .isUnique("id") // should not contain duplicates
-      .isComplete("name") // should never be NULL
+      .isComplete("productName") // should never be NULL
       // should only contain the values "high" and "low" .isContainedIn("priority", Array("high", "low"))
       .isNonNegative("numViews") // should not contain negative values